What Is a Solar Tube?

 “Skylights can be a design feature and add light and ventilation to larger areas of a home or office,” Brooks said.
 Skylights also give you an opportunity to bring elements of the outdoors inside, which solar tubes can’t do.

-If your goal is making your home more beautiful or letting fresh air in, a skylight is probably a better choice.
+If your goal is making your home more beautiful or letting fresh air in, a skylight is probably a better choice than a solar tube.

 FAQ